JasonBoyett/JasonBoyett/README.md

 ## About me
 I'm a developer from Austin Texas.

-I enjoy writing TypeScript, Go, and Python.
+I enjoy writing TypeScript, Go, Rust, and Python.

 Besides programming, I love to cook, play guitar, swim, and play pool.